 Authorization is the other half of the 'auth' equation.
-If authentication determines who a user or entity is, authorization (often stylized as authz) determines what that user or entity can access or do within a system.
+If authentication is the process of identifying who a user or entity is, authorization (often abbreviated as AuthZ) is the process of determining what that entity can access or do in an application or system.
 The business logic that governs this access within a system makes up its authorization scheme.
 Authz schemes can vary in complexity from basic boolean logic (has access/doesn't have access) based on basic attributes to more complex schemes based on multiple inputs and data.

 Unlike authentication, authorization and access control schemes are less 'plug-and-play' and can vary quite a bit in implementation and usage.
 Nevertheless, there are a few common authz patterns found in systems today: